MARINE SYSTEMS

 Steering & Controls

-The Marine Systems faculty selects project boats based on the depth of information students can gain from the boat’s components and the opportunity for associated repair and maintenance skills development.
-Typical marine systems projects have included engine repowers, installation of solar panels, the addition of a bow thruster, and upgrades of electrical distribution systems.
+The Marine Systems faculty selects project boats based on the depth of information students can gain from the boat’s components and on the opportunity for associated repair and maintenance skills development.
+Typical projects have included engine repowers, installation of solar panels, the addition of a bow thruster, and upgrades of electrical distribution systems.

 CLASSROOM SIZE

-The maximum number of students enrolled at one time in the Marine Systems program is 30.
+The maximum number of students enrolled at one time in the Marine Systems program is 24.

 MARINE SYSTEMS CURRICULUM